NOAA-GFDL/MDTF-diagnostics/diagnostics/TUTT/doc/TUTT.rst

 .. figure:: fig1_update.png
    :align: center
-   :width: 25%
+   :width: 20%

    Figure 1.
 The 200-hPa wind vectors and streamlines during June-August in 1967 (Krishnamurti 1970).
 The colored lines highlight the monsoon anticyclones and TUTTs.

 .. figure:: fig2.png
    :align: center
-   :width: 30 %
+   :width: 25 %

 Figure 2. (a) Long-term mean 200-hPa geopotential height (shading; units: m), the reference latitude for TUTTs (white dashed line), and the contours of 𝑢g=1.0 𝑚 𝑠* for individual years from 1979-2018; (b) the time series of the normalized TUTT_Pac and TUTT_Atl indices.
-The correlation between TUTT_Atl and TUTT_Pac is shown at the upper right corner of panel (b).
+The correlation between TUTT_Atl and TUTT_Pac is shown at the upper right corner of panel (b) (From Wang et al. 2020).

 .. figure:: table1.png
    :align: center
-   :width: 25 %
+   :width: 20 %

    Table 1.
 Correlation coefficients between different TUTT indices and the TC activity indices over three basins during JASO 1979–2018.
-The correlations between the Nino3.4 index and TC indices are also shown for comparison.
+The correlations between the Nino3.4 index and TC indices are also shown for comparison (From Wang et al. 2020).

 Descriptions of outputted .txt files: